getml/getml.com/src/docs/user_guide/concepts/getml_suite/index.md

 Written in C++, the getML engine is the core of the suite and does all the heavy lifting.
 It is responsible for data management, feature engineering, and machine learning.

-!!! note
-    If you are using the Python API on Linux, there is no need to separately install or manage the engine.
-It will be installed automatically via `pip install getml`.

 [](){#engine-start-engine}
 ### Starting the engine

+There are two ways to start the getML engine:

+- Using the [Python API][python-api]: `getml.engine.launch()`
+- Using the getML [command-line interface (CLI)][separate-installation-of-engine]

+!!! note
+    - If you are using `pip install getml` on Linux, the engine will be installed automatically.
+Just use the [`Python API`][python-api] to start the engine.
+    - If you are using Docker, you can also just use the [`Python API`][python-api] to start the engine.
+    - The command-line interface (CLI) is usually only used for the enterprise edition of the engine.

-The engine can be started using the dedicated launcher icon or by using the getML command line interface (CLI).
-For more information, check out the [installation instructions][installation] for your operating system.
+For more information, refer to the [installation instructions][installation] for your operating system.

 ### Shutting down the engine

 There are several ways to shut down the getML engine:

+- In the Python API: `getml.engine.shutdown()`
 - Click the ':material-power-standby: Shutdown' tab in the sidebar of the monitor
 - Press `Ctrl-C` (if started via the command line)
-- Run the getML command-line interface (CLI) (see [installation][installation]) using the `-stop` option
+- Run the getML command-line interface (CLI) using the `-stop` option

 ### Logging